Did you know that the Australian Centre for the Moving Image (ACMI) hosts Family Minecraft Days in the school holidays?

-Mr.8 really enjoying having a go at coding using this particular Minecraft version that he's not done before.
+Mr.8 really enjoying having a go at coding using this particular Minecraft version beause this is something he'd not had the opportunity to try before.
 Perhaps this will open up a whole new world for him, to learn coding as well as playing Minecraft.

 In saying that, there are full-day school holiday programs available at the ACMI during each break, such as the Minecraft building challenge, the massive Minecraft movie workshop and young coders classes to inspire tech savvy kids, too.

 Family Minecraft Days at the Australian Centre for the Moving Image (ACMI) run during each school holiday break and cost $35 or $30 concession, $28 for ACMI Members.